 He specifically explored innovative technology enhanced learning methods developed during Fine Art modules at Lincoln and Academic Support at Central Saint Martins in London.

 Dr Campbell says: “This lecture is part of a research informed teaching project I set up in 2015; the result of being the recipient of the Loughborough University Teaching Innovation Award.

 “It focuses on interdisciplinary practice; combining disciplines often related to Performance and Fine Art and thinking across boundaries.

 “The lecture aims to knit together theory and practice relating to interdisciplinary working and collaboration together; and explore generating creative performative works that lie formally and conceptually between established media.”

-Dr Campbell will also explore applications as everyday digital realia – objects from everyday life – such as Skype, Textwall and Google Docs amongst others – to consider the benefits and drawbacks of using digital realia in the classroom.
+Dr Campbell also explored applications as everyday digital realia – objects from everyday life – such as Skype, Textwall and Google Docs amongst others – to consider the benefits and drawbacks of using digital realia in the classroom.

-This is the latest in a series of Masterclasses co-organised by Organisational Development and Professional Learning (ODPL), and the Leeds Institute for Teaching Excellence.
+This was the latest in a series of Masterclasses co-organised by Organisational Development and Professional Learning (ODPL), and the Leeds Institute for Teaching Excellence.